Get Free Electric Vehicle Charging Point Quotes

 EV chargepoint grants for landlords

 There are two grants for landlords: the Electric Vehicle (EV) Chargepoint Grant, and the Electric Vehicle (EV) Infrastructure Grant.
-Both of these can both be used to fund a chargepoint at the same property.
+These can both be used at the same property.

-The EV Chargepoint Grant for landlords covers 75% of the cost (or £350) to purchase and install an EV charging socket.
+The EV Chargepoint Grant for landlords covers 75% of the cost (or £350, whichever is lower) to purchase and install an EV charging socket.
 Landlords can receive up to 200 grants for residential properties, and up 100 grants for commercial properties within the same financial year.

-The EV Infrastructure Grant is for larger installations that have multiple EV sockets.
-The grant covers up to 75% of the costs, or up to £30,000.
+The EV Infrastructure Grant is for larger installations that have multiple EV sockets, or will have in the future – it covers the infrastructure costs like wiring and posts.
+The grant covers up to 75% of the costs, or up to £30,000 (whichever is lower).
 Landlords can get up to 30 infrastructure grants within the same financial year.

-To be eligible for either of the two landlord grants, you need to be one of the following:
+To be eligible for either of the two landlord grants, you need to be a residential or commercial landlord.
+This includes:

 • A landlord with property available for let